brickadia/book/src/servers/setup_linux.md

   ```
 </details>

-Once the game has downloaded, the game will start the server.
+Once the game has downloaded, the launcher will start the server.
 You should close the server (ctrl + c) and move onto the next step.

 ## Port Forwarding